kakarotto67/mlmc/docs/adr/0006-post-signalr-directly-from-mgcc.md

 ### Positive Consequences

-* Initially I planned to post current missile status to Message Bus, then process it to CosmosDB, then have Azure Function to send SignalR message.
-But that seemed to complicated.
-With direct SignalR messages from MGCC module the implementation will be must easier and faster.
+* Initially I planned to post current missile status to Message Bus, then process it to CosmosDB, then have Azure Function to send SignalR messages.
+But that seemed too complicated.
+With direct SignalR messages from MGCC module the implementation will be much easier and faster.

 ### Negative Consequences